LawrenceZ22/ThermoHands/README.md

 ```
 where, for the same subject, we place hand-object interaction actions into subject_xx folder while hand-virtual interaciton actions into subject_xx_gestures folder.
 Data captured from the egocentric and exocentric view is stored seperately.

+If you would like to use our calibration information for further development, please refer to our [calibration](/calibration/) folder.

 ### Installation
 We test our code in following enviroment:
 ```